SHANNON COMERFORD

 Roya Baker-Vahdani

-Roya Baker-Vahdani (Guest Artist) began her dance training at the age of 3 with Dance Fremont in Seattle, Washington under the direction of Artistic Directors Vivian Little and Mary Reardon, dancing for them until the age of 17.
-In 2018-2020 Roya trained under Artistic Director Megan Philipp at State Street Ballet Professional Training Program in Santa Barbara, California.
-In 2020 – 2021 she danced for Columbia Classical Ballet in Columbia, South Carolina under the direction of Radenko Pavlovich.
-Roya moved to Richmond, VA in 2021 to join Stavna Ballet where she danced under Artistic Director Shannon Hunter McConville for the 2021-2022 and 2022-2023 seasons.
-Since leaving Stavna Ballet, Roya has been focusing on freelance dance and in 2024 was a guest dancer in Starr Foster Dance’s Curious Intentions Performance and Page to Stage III.
-In addition to freelance dancing, Roya is working on completing her BA degree in Psychology.
+Roya Baker-Vahdani began her dance training at the age of three with Dance Fremont in Seattle, Washington, under the direction of Artistic Directors Vivian Little and Mary Reardon, where she danced until the age of seventeen.
+From 2018 to 2020, Roya trained under Artistic Director Megan Philipp at the State Street Ballet Professional Training Program in Santa Barbara, California, and then danced for Columbia Classical Ballet in Columbia, South Carolina, under the direction of Radenko Pavlovich from 2020 to 2021.
+Roya moved to Richmond, Virginia, in 2021 to join Stavna Ballet, where she danced under the Artistic Direction of Shannon Hunter McConville for two seasons.
+Roya guested with Starr Foster Dance for two seasons and joined the company in 2025.
+In addition to dancing, Roya works with Early Autism Services as a behavioral technician while completing her BA in psychology.

 Sarah Carrington